KSAH-42/RabbitOM/README.md

 ~~~~

-You can decorate each request by adding customs headers, because some cameras can not reply to a request that just contains only standard headers or if there the message contains incomplete headers.
+You will be able to decorate each request by adding customs headers, because some cameras can not reply to a request that just contains only standard headers or if there the message contains incomplete headers.
 If you want to invoke a method on a particular server, you MUST read the server documentation especially the SETUP method.
 For instance, the SETUP are used to ask to the camera to create a streaming session based on RTP multicast channel.
-But some cameras or server doesn't support multicast.

-# Notes

-Please notes that it is not the final implementation, event it can be used for production.
-I need to change some parts of the code located on headers classes and to implement a better packet message decoder.
-I espect some code refactoring of many classes.
-This the rtsp connection has been tested with a lot of professional security cameras IP.